Small bowel resection

 General anesthesia

-The surgery can be performed laparoscopically or with open surgery.
+The surgery can be performed laparoscopically, with a robot, or open surgery.

-- A cut of about 2 to 3 inches (5 to 7.6 centimeters) may also be made if your surgeon needs to put their hand inside your belly to feel the intestine or remove the diseased segment.
+- A cut of about 2 to 3 inches (in) or 5 to 7.6 centimeters (cm) may also be made if your surgeon needs to put their hand inside your belly to feel the intestine or remove the diseased segment.

 - Your belly is filled with a harmless gas to expand it.
-This makes it easier for the surgeon to see and work.
+This makes it easier for your surgeon to see and work.

 - The diseased part of your small intestine is located and removed.